Dr34mR/MisterDoctor/README.md

 - **Ability to Ignore users.** Great so bots don't chat with each other and so users who do not like the bot will not have their messages responded to.

+- **Punctuation Awareness.** Words!
+With, punctuation.
+Are?
+Still considered.
+For both!
+Phrases, and Substitution.

 ![Screenshot](FormMain.png?raw=true "Screenshot")

 [Download Page](https://github.com/Dr34mR/MisterDoctor/releases)